 3. Ragù of Le Marche

 Our ragù is truly different!
-Lots of meat varieties are used for the preparation: from beef to chicken, from pig to lamb, or even goat.
+Many meat varieties are used for preparation: from beef to chicken, pig to lamb, or even goat.
 It is a delicious sauce and has a long cooking time.
 Obviously, it matches with all kinds of fresh pasta, but it’s perfect with tagliatelle noodles.

 This is Le Marche’s version of lasagna, a typical first dish of the Emilia Romagna region.
 Seven layers of hand-rolled out pasta topped with bechamel and ragù.
 It is a classic Sunday lunch dish at Grandma’s

 That’s my favorite first course ever!
 Served with soup or a thousand varieties of sauces, passatelli is a mix of grated bread, parmesan cheese, eggs, nutmeg, flour, and grated lemon.
 A special iron tool gives its characteristic shape, but potato ricers are also widely used.

 We call it ‘Coniglio in porchetta,’ and what makes it different from traditional roasted rabbit is its seasoning: wild fennel, bacon, white wine, and black olives.
 A rich dish, which I recommend to enjoy in the farmhouses that often have their own breeding farms!